PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

   :param str regex: The regular expression to match the QNAME.

+.. function:: SNIRule(name)
+  .. versionadded:: 1.4.0

+  Matches against the TLS Server Name Indication value sent by the client, if any.
+Only makes sense for DoT or DoH, and for that last one matching on the HTTP Host header might provide more consistent results.

+  :param str name: The exact SNI name to match.

 .. function:: SuffixMatchNodeRule(smn[, quiet])

   Matches based on a group of domain suffixes for rapid testing of membership.